-Prima ballerina, Director of the State Ballet of Georgia, Nina Ananiashvili took her first steps towards ballet art at the age of 10.
-She studied at Tbilisi Choreographic School, in the class of Tamara Vikhodtseva.
-In 1977, she pursued her education at Moscow Choreographic School, under the tutorship of prominent pedagogue Natalia Zolotova.
+Prima ballerina, Director of the State Ballet of Georgia, Nina Ananiashvili took her first steps towards ballet at the age of 10.
+She studied at the Tbilisi Choreographic School in the class of Tamara Vikhodtseva.
+In 1977 she pursued her education at Moscow Choreographic School under the tutorship of prominent pedagogue Natalia Zolotova.

-Nina Ananiashvili is the only ballerina honoured with the four most prestigious international ballet awards: Varna (Bulgaria) X International Competition Gold Medal (1980), Moscow IV International Competition Grand Prix (1981), Moscow V International Competition Gold Medal (1985) and Jackson (US) III International Competition Grand Prix (1986).
+Nina Ananiashvili is the only ballerina honoured with the four most prestigious international ballet awards: the Varna X International Competition Gold Medal (1980), the Moscow IV International Competition Grand Prix (1981), the Moscow V International Competition Gold Medal (1985) and the Jackson III International Competition Grand Prix (1986).

-From September 2004, Nina Ananiashvili is a director at Z. Paliashvili Tbilisi Opera and Ballet Theatre, as well as principal at V. Chabukiani Choreographic State School.
-In the period of 13 theatre seasons, under the guidance of Nina Ananiashvili, up to 60 ballet performances and miniatures were staged at the Tbilisi Opera and Ballet Theatre.
-The theatre's repertoire includes both new choreographic versions of classical ballets, as well as George Balanchine, Sir Frederick Ashton, August Bournonville, Jiří Kylián performances.
-Alexei Ratmansky, Alexey Fadeechev, Yuri Possokhov, Trey McIntyre, Stanton Welch, Jorma Elo and other choreographers eagerly collaborate with the theatre.
-Touring ballet performances gained great success in the United States (2007, 2008, 2010), Japan (2007, 2010, 2012, 2017), Israel, Egypt, Italy, Spain, Estonia, Taiwan, Ecuador, Azerbaijan, Armenia, Ukraine and Belarus.
-In 2008, the Tbilisi Opera and Ballet Theatre’s ballet company was awarded the prestigious Herald Angels award at the Edinburgh International Festival.
+Since 2004 Nina Ananiashvili has been the Artistic Director of the State Ballet of Georgia (Z. Paliashvili Tbilisi Opera and Ballet Theatre).
+Under the guidance of Nina Ananiashvili, the ballet company's repertoire includes both new choreographic versions of classical ballets, as well as ballets by George Balanchine, Michael Fokine, Sir Frederick Ashton, August Bournonville and Jiří Kylián.
+Alexei Ratmansky, Yuri Possokhov, Trey McIntyre, Medhi Walerski, Stanton Welch and Jorma Elo have staged their choreographies for the company.
+Touring ballet performances gained success in the United States (2007, 2008, 2010), Japan (2007, 2010, 2012, 2017), Israel, Egypt, Italy, Spain, Estonia, Taiwan, Ecuador, Azerbaijan, Armenia, Ukraine and Belarus.
+In 2008, the ballet company was awarded the prestigious Herald Angels award at the Edinburgh International Festival.